 Unlawful Application of The Scar Rule

 Joe has counseled clients on proposed animal-related legislation and regulations and responses to actual and threatened animal-related actions by administrative agencies.
-Mr. Wilson has counseled a client in the pet industry on structuring of its business and on APHIS’s licensing regulations and federal and state laws.
+Joe has counseled a client in the pet industry on the structuring of its business and on APHIS’s licensing regulations and federal and state laws.

 Commercial and Financial Litigation

-Joe served as lead counsel for the plaintiff in this case to recover taxes that the plaintiff overpaid to Commonwealth of Virginia.
-Mr. Wilson’s efforts after taking over case from another firm led to a settlement of $5.4 million for the plaintiff.
+Joe served as lead counsel for the plaintiff in this case to recover taxes that the plaintiff overpaid to the Commonwealth of Virginia.
+Joe’s efforts after taking over the case from another firm led to a settlement of $5.4 million for the plaintiff.

-As lead counsel for the client in a case involving a loan participation agreement, Joe developed the client’s claims and case theory, prepared a mediation brief, and conducted mediation before federal magistrate judge.
+As lead counsel for the client in a case involving a loan participation agreement, Joe developed the client’s claims and case theory, prepared a mediation brief and conducted mediation before a federal magistrate judge.
 The case successfully settled.

-As part of trial team for JPMorgan Chase in billion dollar suit against several insurers to collect on surety bonds on commodity transactions with Enron, Joe conducted discovery, including the depositions of insurers’ representatives, and prepared witness examinations for trial.
+As part of the trial team for JPMorgan Chase in a billion-dollar suit against several insurers to collect on surety bonds on commodity transactions with Enron, Joe conducted discovery, including the depositions of insurers’ representatives, and prepared witness examinations for trial.
 A favorable settlement was reached during jury deliberations.

 Intellectual Property Disputes

-As part of plaintiff’s litigation team, Joe prepared the affirmative and responsive damages cases for case, which involved claims for patent infringement and tortious interference with contract claims.
-Joe worked closely with the client’s expert witness to formulate damages theories and calculations, deposed the opposing damages expert, and defended the deposition of the client’s expert witness on damages.
+As part of the plaintiff’s litigation team, Joe prepared the affirmative and responsive damages cases, which involved claims for patent infringement and tortious interference with contract claims.
+Joe worked closely with the client’s expert witness to formulate damages theories and calculations, deposed the opposing damages expert and defended the deposition of the client’s expert witness on damages.
 The case successfully settled.

 Joe has assisted with several other technology and pharma intellectual property litigations on behalf of clients of the firm in the United States District Court for the Eastern District of Virginia and other federal district courts.